jklimke/libcitygml/README.md

 The XercesC xml parsing library is the only requirement compiling and using libcitygml.
 Please use a version > 3.1 compiled with an SDK that is compatible with C++11.

+OpenGL is required if you want to use the tesselator provided in the project.
+Otherwise, you can provide another implementation by inheriting TesselatorBase, or not use tesselation.

 GDAL is required if coordinate transformations should be applied during paring.

 OpenSceneGraph is required for building the plugin.